quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Operating-Systems_-Three-Easy-Pieces_processed/ostep_part49_45._Data_Integr.md

 ---
 #### Disk Layout for Checksums: Single per Sector
 One approach is storing one checksum per disk sector or block.
-For example, given a data block \(D\), its corresponding checksum \(C(D)\) can be stored alongside the original data.
+For example, given a data block $D $, its corresponding checksum $ C(D)$ can be stored alongside the original data.

 This layout ensures simplicity but might require larger sectors to accommodate both data and checksum.
 :p How should checksums be stored on disk in this approach?
 ??x
 In this approach, one checksum is stored per sector or block.
-For a data block \(D\), its corresponding checksum \(C(D)\) is stored alongside the original data.
+For a data block $D $, its corresponding checksum $ C(D)$ is stored alongside the original data.
 This layout simplifies implementation but may require larger sectors (e.g., 520 bytes instead of 512 bytes) to include both data and checksum. x??

 ---